Therapeutic areas

 Towards patient-specific cancer treatments

 We believe that harnessing complementary, potentially synergistic modes of action could increase the likelihood of therapeutic success, reduce the risk of emergence of secondary resistance mechanisms, and also unlock a larger potential patient population.
-Critically, this approach allows us to pursue a technology agnostic approach, developing the most appropriate therapeutic platform or a combination thereof for the intended patient and purpose.
+Critically, this approach allows us to pursue a technology-agnostic path by developing an appropriate therapeutic platform or a combination thereof for the intended patient and purpose.

 We aim to create better treatment options for patients, bringing cancer immunotherapy into the next generation